Are You Ready For The Cyborg Technology Coming In 2018?

 Filmmaker, Rob Spence decided to replace his missing right eye with a prosthetic, wireless-transmitting video camera.
 Spence worked with RF Wireless Design to create a prosthetic eye shell that could hold the necessary electronics in such a small space.
 His cyborg eye camera can record up to 30 minutes of footage before depleting the battery.

 There are still more cybernetic options available today.
 Neurobridge is designed to reconnect brain and body, and has actually enabled paraplegics to move again.
 It’s likely the most advanced linking of man and machine so far achieved.

-These enhancements are coming quickly, but quietly.
+These enhancements are arriving quickly, but quietly.
 Artificial retinas restore sight to the blind, and cochlear implants offer hearing to the deaf.
 Deep-brain implants, also called “brain pacemakers”, assuage the symptoms of 30,000 Parkinson’s sufferers around the globe.

-Innovators are continuing to take things further, with replacement organs, robotic prosthetics, and implants used to alter or enhance bodily functions.
-“This is the frontline of the Human Enhancement Revolution,” wrote the technology author and philosopher Patrick Lin last year.
+Innovators are continuing to take things further with replacement organs, robotic prosthetic’s, and implants used to alter or enhance bodily functions.
+“This is the front line of the Human Enhancement Revolution,” wrote the technology author and philosopher Patrick Lin last year.
 “We now know enough about biology, neuroscience, computing, robotics, and materials to hack the human body.”

 This technology can improve, augment, or replace every part of the human body, from vital organs to amputated limbs.
 A remake of the movie RoboCop, released in 2014, showed a distant future where technology and humans become one – but many experts say the age of the cyborg is already upon us.